2023 Best Allied Health Professions Undergraduate Certificate Trade Schools in Wisconsin

 Read full report on Allied Health Professions at Chippewa Valley Technical College

-With a ranking of #7, Mid-State Technical College did quite well on this year’s best schools for allied health professions students working on their undergraduate certificate.
-Located in the rural area of Wisconsin Rapids, Mid-State is a public college with a small student population.
+Mid-State Technical College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
+It came in at #7 on the list.
+Located in the rural area of Wisconsin Rapids, Mid-State is a public school with a small student population.

 While working on their Undergraduate Certificate, allied health majors at Mid-State accumulate an average of around $6,281 in student debt.

-Waukesha County Technical College ranked #9 on this year’s Best Allied Health Professions Undergraduate Certificate Trade Schools in Wisconsin list.
-Located in the suburb of Pewaukee, WCTC is a public school with a moderately-sized student population.
+Waukesha County Technical College came in at #9 in this year’s edition of the Best Allied Health Professions Undergraduate Certificate Trade Schools in Wisconsin ranking.
+Located in the large suburb of Pewaukee, WCTC is a public school with a medium-sized student population.

 While working on their Undergraduate Certificate, allied health majors at WCTC accumulate an average of around $9,121 in student debt.